sdcote/loader/README.md

   * Small Footprint - Forego larger, general purpose libraries for simple, purpose driven code.
 Resources spent on storing unused code are resources taken away from application data.
   * Portability - Usable on as many publicly available embedded systems platforms as possible.
 If it runs Java, it should be able to run this loader.
   * Simplicity over Elegance - Maintainability of the code is key to stable systems, this project uses simple concepts and plainly written code (and comments) so bugs are easier to spot and fix.
-  * Security Built-In, not Bolted-On, working in the utilities industry has made it clear that security should be first on your requirements list and development plan.
+  * Security Built-In, not Bolted-On, working in the Electric and Telecommunications utility industry has made it clear that security should be first on your requirements list and development plan.
   * Micro Services - No need for containers and complex frameworks to expose your components through secure ReST APIs.
   * 12-Factor Ready - Tools support all tenents of 12-factor applications while enabling you to use more traditional practices.
   * Stay out of the developers way; no surprises.